dhooper1/Long-tailed-Finch/Scripts/README.md

 bcftools mpileup -Ou -f $reference -r chr2:10000001-15000000 *.mkdup.bam | bcftools call -mv -Ob -o chr2:10000001-15000000.bcf
 ```

-Repeat the variant calling process above in 5 Mb sliding-windows across the entire chromosome/genome.
+The variant calling process above was repeated in 5 Mb sliding-windows across the entire chromosome/genome.

 ### Step #2: Concatenate variant call 'chunks' into a single chromosome set
 Variant calling was performed in 5 Mb sliding-windows across the entire chromosome, now we need to concatenate these into a single file for the entire chromosome.